-The plate will require defrosting from time to time as the frost layer builds.
+The plates will require defrosting from time to time as the frost layer builds up.

-Allowing the plate to warm above freezing is one method of defrosting.
+Allowing the plates to warm above freezing is one method of defrosting.
 Warm water or a hair dryer is also a quick method.
 The SEA FROST plates can be scraped with a spatula or ice scraper to remove excessive frost build up.